Hibaber/Flat-white-and-Mocha/README.md

 The website renders different specialty coffee shops in Madrid.

-The coffee shops are listed with their name, picture and a rating.
+The coffee shops are listed by their name, picture and a rating.

-By clicking on each card, you can find out more about the coffee shop, its description and its location.

-Also, you can add your favorite coffee shops to your list if you create user account:)
+By clicking on each card, you can find out more about the coffee shop, its description and its location and add it to your favorites list if you create a user account :)

 ### Deployment
 https://flat-white-and-mocha.herokuapp.com/